 ‘I thought we were only supposed to observe the place and report back,’ Jindle replied.
 ‘From the outside, not in.’

 ‘How can we observe anything if we can’t see fuck all?’ said Farrow.

 The three men looked up at the window in silence for several minutes, almost as if each was trying to work out the best way of climbing up to reach it.

 ‘Apart from having to do the Edmund Hilary bit,’ whispered Jindle.
 ‘Is breaking into someone’s warehouse strictly legal and above board, sarge?’

 ‘Of course, Ajay,’ Trent reassured him.
 ‘You’re seconded to The Bloc-Busters squad now.
 Everything we do is a hundred per cent kosher.’

 ‘Yeah, right,’ said Jindle, nodding.
-‘I suppose that sawn-off shotgun in the boot of the car is Metropolitan Police standard issue is it?’
+‘I suppose that sawn-off shotgun in the boot of the Mondeo is Metropolitan Police standard issue is it?’

 ‘What crime scene?’

-‘That’s only like nine years ago,’ said Jindle, shaking his head slowly.
-‘What happened anyway?’
+‘That’s only like, nine years ago,’ said Jindle, shaking his head.
+‘What happened?’

 ‘We beat Croatia 4-2.’